marcelledantas/region-alert-v3.0/README.md

 * [MySQL](https://dev.mysql.com/downloads/)
 * [Docker](https://www.docker.com/) - optional

+### History
+* 2022-01-24
+  * Now PutAlert accept GET and POST methods to create a new alert

-2022-01-15
+* 2022-01-15
-* Create table statement executed when instantiate database object
+  * Create table statement executed when instantiating database object

-2022-01-11
+* 2022-01-11
   * Fixed: get initial parameters from web
-* -w command line parameter no longer needed (now, it's optional)
+  * `-w` command line parameter no longer needed (now, it's optional)
-* -f command line parameter no longer needed
+  * `-f` command line parameter no longer needed
-* all configuration parameters are configured in web.xml
+  * all configuration parameters are configured in `web.xml`
-* capability "uv" replaced by fake capability "fake" because new InterSCity version no longer has uv as a default configured capability
+  * capability "uv" replaced by fake capability "fake" because the new InterSCity version no longer has uv as a default configured capability

-2022-01-07
+* 2022-01-07
   * Database changed from MySQL to SQLite due to changes in MySQL package

+### TODO
+* Include timestamp and duration on each event